A Trace-Path Integral Formula over Function Fields: Introduction

 \subsubsection{Acknowledgements}

 This paper is written as part of my PhD research at the University of Edinburgh.
 I thank my advisor Minhyong Kim for his invaluable guidance throughout this project, and for introducing me to arithmetic field theories.
-I also thank Harvey Yau, Parth Shimpi, Eric Ahlqvist, Yuji Okitani, and Danil Ko\v{z}evnikov for many helpful discussions.
+Also many thanks to Akshay Venkatesh and Minhyong Kim for their permission to base my result as a strengthening of their unpublished work.
+Thanks also to Masanori Morishita, Dohyeong Kim, and Will Sawin for helpful comments on an earlier draft of the paper.
+I'd also like to thank Eric Ahlqvist, Danil Ko\v{z}evnikov, Subrabalan Murugesan, Yuji Okitani, Parth Shimpi, Jiacheng Tang, and Harvey Yau, for many helpful discussions.
+Finally, many thanks the anonymous referee for their detailed report and comments, and in particular for pointing out that the Hamiltonian phase space path integral formalism is the better analogy to use in \cref{sec:PhysicsBackground} rather than the Lagrangian path integral.